renebarto/baremetal/doc/05-console-uart1.md

   - It then reads a character to the IO register and returns the character
 - Line 126-135: We implement the `WriteString` method, which writes a string to UART1
   - This simply iterates through the string and writes the character using the `Write()` method.
-  - The only specialty is that a line feed ('\n') in the string is written as a line feed plus carriage return character ('\n' followed by '\r')
+  - The only special case is that a line feed ('\n') in the string is written as a line feed plus carriage return character ('\r' followed by '\n')

-As we now have the first functional source file in the project, we can remove the previous `Dummy.cpp` file
+As we now have the first functional source file in the project, we can remove the previous `Dummy.cpp` file.

 #### SetMode

 The `SetMode()` method used in line 78 and 80 is implemented as: